 FMA Government Affairs Success

-The Federal Managers Association (FMA) has done critical work to pass legislation that protects you and the entirety of the federal workforce, and has successfully intervened on behalf of supervisors and managers in the federal government to correct issues within their departments.
+The Federal Managers Association (FMA) has done critical work to pass legislation that protects you and your fellow federal employees.
+Additionally, the association has successfully intervened on behalf of supervisors and managers in the federal government to correct issues within their departments.

 - Repeal of GPO/WEP: After decades of advocacy, FMA-endorsed legislation to repeal the Government Pension Offset (GPO) and Windfall Elimination Provision (WEP) passed and signed into law in the 118th Congress.
 The successful effort will prevent nearly $200 billion from being withheld from the civil servants over the next 10 years.